juanmv94/DINPUT-key-switcher/README.md

 # DINPUT key switcher
 Who has never played _Rayman2_ on PC and has didn't wanted to change the keyboard controls?
 Some videogames (especially old ones) did not allow remap the keymap in any way, and it's not always easy to hack them to change controls.
 The aforementioned video game never saw a way to change the keyboard controls... before...

+## 2024 Hook Version
+Please check the **2024 Hook Version** folder for a new dll hook implementation of this tool using .txt files for mappings

+## Classic version

 With this application you can generate a "hacked" Dinput.dll  that you only have to copy to the directory where you have your game EXE, and it will change your keyboard controls.

 ![screenshot](https://4.bp.blogspot.com/-5tnrcWsauvM/WQdcV7eAm8I/AAAAAAAAAkE/xhDeDt9AjpkAJ-6M-FmGdL37Z8oI-ctYACLcB/s1600/1.png)